NFL on Fox: Nielsen ratings

-Fox's telecast of Super Bowl XLII on February 3, 2008, between the New York Giants and New England Patriots, was the second-highest rated Super Bowl telecast ever, with 97.5 million viewers watching the broadcast.
-It was also the second-most-watched program in television history, behind the series finale of M*A*S*H in 1983.

-With an average U.S. audience of 111 million viewers, Fox's February 6, 2011 telecast of Super Bowl XLV became the most-watched Super Bowl as well as the most-watched program of any kind in American television history, beating the previous record of 106.5 million viewers set the year prior for Super Bowl XLIV.
-The game drew an estimated 162.9 million total viewers that watched all or part of the game, and a national household rating of 46.0 and a 69 share.
-It drew a 59.7 local rating in both Milwaukee (on WITI) and Pittsburgh (on WPGH-TV), the second-highest local rating for a Super Bowl after the 63.0 that Super Bowl XX drew in the Chicago market.
-In the host market of Dallas–Fort Worth (on Fox owned-and-operated station KDFW), the game drew a 53.7 rating.
+With an average U.S. audience of over 126 million viewers, Fox's February 9, 2025, telecast of Super Bowl LIX was the most watched Super Bowl and overall broadcast in U.S. television history, beating the previous record of 123.7 million viewers set last year for Super Bowl LVIII.

 Criticism and controversies

 2006 playoffs controversies

-The Fox Broadcasting Company came under fire by the Parents Television Council for showing a New Orleans Saints fan wearing a shirt which read "F*** DA EAGLES" in Saints colors.
+The Fox Broadcasting Company came under fire by the Parents Television Council (PTC) for showing a New Orleans Saints fan wearing a shirt which read "FUCK DA EAGLES" in Saints colors.
 Three days after the broadcast, the network apologized for the incident.
 The Saints fan, Heather Rothstein, was contacted by Maxim and was given a photo shoot that appeared in the men's magazine.

 During the 2006 NFC Championship between the Chicago Bears and the New Orleans Saints at Soldier Field, in a shot taken from the overhead camera angle of the crowd, three Bears fans were seen giving an obscene gesture towards the field.